-NCERT Solutions for Class 10 Science Chapter 1 Chemical Reactions and Equations is an outstanding study resource needed for the students studying in CBSE Term I of Class 10.
-These NCERT Solutions are crafted as per the latest CBSE Syllabus by subject experts at BYJU’S. It is very important for the students to solve and study with the help of the NCERT Solutions to get knowledge of the type of questions asked from the chapter, Chemical reactions and equations.
+NCERT Solutions for Class 10 Science Chapter 1 Chemical Reactions and Equations are outstanding study resources needed for the students studying in CBSE of Class 10.
+These NCERT Solutions are crafted as per the latest CBSE Syllabus by subject experts at BYJU’S. It is very important for the students to solve and study with the help of NCERT Solutions to get knowledge of the type of questions asked from the chapter, chemical reactions and equations.

-The NCERT Solutions for Class 10 Science Chapter 1 has good weightage and there will be around 4 questions being asked every year from this chapter.
+The NCERT Solutions for Class 10 Science Chapter 1 have good weightage, and there will be around 4 questions asked from this chapter every year.
 The types of questions that appear in this chapter are mostly practice-based questions.
-Thorough knowledge and good practice will help you score full marks on the questions asked from this chapter.
+Thorough knowledge and good practice will help learners score full marks on the questions asked in this chapter.

 In-text questions set 1 Page number – 6

-1. Why should a magnesium ribbon be cleaned before burning in air?
+1. Why should a magnesium ribbon be cleaned before burning in the air?

 Magnesium ribbon should be cleaned before burning in air because Magnesium metal reacts with the atmospheric oxygen and forms Magnesium Oxide (MgO) layer which is a very stable compound.
 In order to prevent further reactions with Oxygen, it is therefore necessary to clean the ribbon by to remove the layer of MgO.